 As well as having a huge impact on children’s lives, it’s a chance for our young people to develop leadership skills and invest in their own future.
 This year we have 170 young people serving in 23 schools in three regions: London, West Midlands and Greater Manchester.

-City Year UK is an ILM-accredited leadership development programme which is designed to help our volunteer mentors secure employment or progress onto higher education after they complete the year.
+City Year UK is a leadership development programme which is designed to help our volunteer mentors secure employment or progress onto higher education after they complete the year.
 The training and coaching opportunities they receive, combined with the resilience developed from committing to a year of full-time volunteering, makes City Year a talent pool for universities and employers, and many of our volunteers are budding entrepreneurs.

 City Year gives your child a year to realise their passions and develop critical leadership skills, while also providing them with a unique opportunity to give back to their community.
 Not only is the year incredibly rewarding, but the ongoing leadership development training gained both in and outside of school, ensures that our young people are constantly learning, growing and developing.